โ† Back to blogยทHow-toยท8 min read

 Free AI Chatbots for Students: How to Study Smarter Without Cheating

-This guide is for students who actually want to learn, not just submit.
-The techniques below will help you understand material faster, retain it better, and walk into exams more prepared.
-The shortcuts at the end?
-Those will get you a passing grade and a empty head.
+This guide is for people who actually want to know the material, not just hand something in.
+The techniques below genuinely helped me understand things faster and remember them longer.
+The shortcuts at the end will get you a passing grade and an empty head, and I'll tell you exactly why.

 AI is a tutor, not a ghostwriter.

-If you're using AI to skip the thinking, you're spending money (or time) to make yourself dumber.
-If you're using AI to do the thinking better and faster, you're using it right.
+If you're using AI to skip the thinking, you're spending time or money to make yourself worse at the subject.
+If you're using it to think better and faster, you're doing it right.
+Everything below assumes you're in the second camp.

 Technique 1: The Feynman test

-The best way to confirm you understand something is to teach it.
-AI is the only tutor that's always available at 11pm before an exam.
+The best way I know to confirm I actually understand something is to try teaching it.
+And AI is the only tutor who's awake at 11pm the night before an exam.

 Technique 2: The active recall partner